AnasImloul/go-orchestrator/docs/external-usage.md

 ## Current Status

-The Go Orchestrator library is currently in development.
-The public API is being finalized, and some features may change.
-This guide shows the intended usage patterns.
+The Go Orchestrator library is production-ready with a stable public API.
+All features are fully functional and can be used in production applications.

 ## Installation